(Peptic Ulcer of the Duodenum)

 Upsets in the balance of stomach acid and digestive juices can lead to an ulcer.
 This can be caused by:

-Duodenal ulcers do not always cause symptoms.
-Symptoms may come and go.
+Some people may not have symptoms.
+Others may have problems that come and go.
 Food or fluids sometimes make symptoms better.
 Having an empty stomach may make symptoms worse.
-However, symptoms can occur at any time.

 A perforated ulcer is a break through the wall of the duodenum.
 It causes sudden and severe pain.